Railways in Melbourne: Post-War rebuilding

 Railways experienced increased patronage into the 1940s, but railway improvements recommended in the Ashworth Improvement Plan were delayed until after World War II.
 It was not until 1950 that the Victorian Railways were able to put their Operation Phoenix rebuilding plan into action.
 The delivery of the Harris trains, the first steel suburban trains on the network, enabled the retirement of the oldest of the Swing Door trains.

 Railway lines were extended during this period to encompass Melbourne's growing suburbia.
 The Ashburton line was extended along the old Outer Circle track formation to Alamein station in 1948.
 The Fawkner line to Upfield and the Reservoir line to Lalor were both electrified in 1959, the Epping line reaching Epping in 1964.
-A great deal of track amplification was also undertaken, with a number of single line sections eliminated.
+A great deal of track amplification was also undertaken, with several single-line sections eliminated.

 The Upper Ferntree Gully to Belgrave section of the Gembrook narrow gauge line was converted to broad gauge and electrified in 1962.
-The remainder of the line was closed in 1954, but has been progressively reopened by the Puffing Billy Railway.
-The Pakenham line was electrified in 1954 as part of the works being carried out on the Gippsland line, but suburban services to Pakenham did not start until 1975.
+The remainder of the line was closed in 1954 but has been progressively reopened by the Puffing Billy Railway.
+The Gippsland line was electrified in 1954 as part of the works being carried out on the line, but suburban services to Pakenham did not start until 1975.

-During this rebuilding, a number of little used lines were closed on the edges of Melbourne.
-The Bittern to Red Hill line closed in 1953, the line between Epping and Whittlesea closed in 1959, and the Lilydale to Warburton line closed in 1964.
+During this rebuilding, several little-used lines were closed on the edges of Melbourne.
+The Bittern to Red Hill line closed in 1953, the line between Lalaor and Whittlesea closed in 1959, and the Lilydale to Warburton line closed in 1964.
 The final stages of the rebuilding stretched into the 1970s, with track amplification carried out to Footscray, and Box Hill, and the first deliveries of the stainless steel Hitachi trains.

-Detailed planning for the Doncaster line also commenced in this period, and by 1972 the route was decided upon.
-Despite rising costs, the state governments of the period continued to make assurances that the line would be built, but by 1984 land for the line had been sold.
+Detailed planning for the Doncaster line also commenced in that period and, by 1972, the route was finalised.
+Despite rising costs, state governments of the period continued to give assurances that the line would be built but, by 1984, land reserved for the line had been sold.